AmulyaInnovates/AmulyaInnovates/README.md

 # Hi 👋, I'm **Amulya Gupta**

 Welcome to my GitHub profile!
 I'm a passionate student with a strong interest in technology and development.
-Currently, I'm honing my skills in **Linux** and diving deep into **Java** as part of my learning journey.
+Currently, I'm honing my skills in Linux and diving deep into Java as part of my learning journey.
 My goal is to continuously grow as a developer and explore new technologies.

 ## About Me
 - 🔭 I’m currently working on **Linux**.
 - 🤝 I’m looking to collaborate on **Linux projects**.
 - 🌱 I’m currently learning **Java**.
-- 💬 Ask me about **HTML, CSS, Java, JavaScript, AI/ML, App Development, Web Development, Python, TensorFlow, Flask, MetaMask, Ganache, Block Coding, Blockchain**.
+- 💬 Ask me about **HTML, CSS, Java, JavaScript, AI/ML, App Development, Web Development, Python, TensorFlow, Flask, MetaMask, Ganache, Block Coding, Blockchain, PowerShell**.
 - 📫 How to reach me: **amulya.gupta.2556@gdgoenkarohini.edu.in**
 - 📱 My contact number: **+91 9560661100**
 - ⚡ Fun fact: **I am still a student!**